pes-modding/sider3/readme.txt

 having to pack everything into CPK-archives.
 (This feature is similar to Kitserver's AFS2FS and to FileLoader for earler versions of PES).

+4. If you feel really adventurous, you can extend Sider functionality beyond its basic features, by writing extension modules in Lua.
+This requires some programming, but it's really not that hard ;-) See scripting.txt - for detailed documentation on that.

 HOW TO USE: